nhm38/ECE4960/lab9-page.md

 **Date: April 2022**

 ### Orientation control
 I chose to do PID control on the yaw data from the gyroscope (my z axis) to control to robot's orientation.
 I rotated in 18 degree increments to get an even 20 measurements.
 I actually got 21 data points because I collected for both 0 degrees and 360 degrees.
-I passed a PWM value of 130 to the motor drivers for turning.
+I passed a PWM value of 130 to the motor drivers.
 In lab 6 I determined the deadband for spinning from rest about the robot's axis was below a PWM value of 102, but I wasn't able to get the robot to turn reliably at values less than 130.

-The yaw calculated from the gyroscope was very close to
+The calculated yaw from the gyroscope data was very close to the given set points.

 ![Controller img](img/lab9/PID controller graph.png)